 At this time, SCAN is not holding any in person events at any of our locations.
-For the remainder of 2020, all classes and events will be held online using Zoom.
+All classes and events are being held online using Zoom.

 The Diabetes Self-Management workshop is given 2½ hours once a week for six weeks, in various community settings such as churches, community centers, libraries and hospitals.
 People with type 2 diabetes attend the workshop in groups of 12-16.
 Workshops are facilitated from a highly detailed manual by two trained Peer Leaders, one or both of whom have diabetes themselves.
 View current workshops being offered here or view a brief introductory video here.